Sarah-Elizabeth Langford

 Sarah-Elizabeth Langford (born September 28, 1981) is the former first lady of Atlanta and a former beauty pageant titleholder.
 Langford was the wife of the 59th Mayor of Atlanta, Kasim Reed.
 She is a member of Alpha Kappa Alpha sorority.
 She competed in the Miss America pageant in 2002 and the Miss USA pageant in 2005.

 Personal life

 Langford is a native of Atlanta.
-Her late father, Senator Arthur Langford Jr., was a minister and a Georgia State Senator and her mother an attorney and prominent community leader.
+Her late father, Arthur Langford Jr., was a minister and a Georgia State Senator and her mother an attorney and prominent community leader.
 Both her father and husband have held the same District 35 State Senate seat.